robertjchristian/MRC/Accepted/MRC20.md

 # MRC 20: Automated Recurring Revenue / Rewards = ARR via the MOR20 Token Standard

-## In Progress - Being coded as of April 2024
+## Status: In Progress - Being coded as of April 2024

 ## Summary:
 This is a simplified MRC to introduce the term "ARR" for Automated Recurring Revenue or Rewards